Hamilton makes wrong call, Rosberg on pole

 "It's nice in front of a home crowd to qualify well."

-While the heavyweights stumbled, tiny Marussia took advantage with Frenchman Jules Bianchi qualifying 12th and British team mate Max Chilton 13th although the latter incurred a five-place penalty for a gearbox change.
+While the heavyweights stumbled, tiny Marussia took advantage with Frenchman Jules Bianchi qualifying 12th and British team mate Max Chilton 13th, although the latter has a five place gearbox penalty.

-The two Caterham cars failed to set a lap time but were given the go ahead to start on the back row behind Maldonado.

 (Editing by Josh Reich)